ericstubley/advent-of-code/README.md

 Nothing special about these solutions.
 I expect that most of them will not be prettified once I get the answer, so read at your own risk.
 If for some reason anyone ever looks at this and wants to chat about the solutions, don't hesitate to reach out! ericdavidstubley@gmail.com is the best place to reach me.

-Each problem gets its own folder labelled 01-25.
-Within each folder there is at least
-- `goal.txt`: my short notes about what the problem is asking for
-- `input.txt`: the problem input
-- `XYa.py` and `XYb.py`: python files solving part a and part b. part b is very often turning out to be almost entirely a copy of part a

 I'm trying to learn or focus on a specific thing each year of problems that I do:

 2021: (Dec 2021)